 Model United Nations is an academic competition which simulates the United Nations and other international organisations such as the EP, NATO or AIIB.

 The primary objective of a MUN conference is for students to reach collaborative and innovative solutions to international problems.
 These can range from human rights issues and economic development to climate change.
 Through deliberation, delegates strive to reach consensus and create resolutions in the official UN format.
 Conferences range in size from 60 to over 2000 delegates with multiple specialised committees.
-Conferences present awards to the best delegeates for each committee.
-Below we have small write ups of the conferences we have attended this academic year.
+Conferences present awards to the best delegates for each committee.
+Below we have small write-ups of many of the conferences we have attended in the past.

 Cambridge model united nations (cuimun) - november 2018

 The York delegation sent 8 delegates and 5 chairs to CuiMUN.
 Not only did we complete topical discussions on a variety of issues but also had amazing socials and a great networking experience.
 There were two club socials to attend as well as a formal dinner - we dined at two prestigious colleges, Queens and Robinson, sharing good food in good company – hopefully creating bonds that would extend beyond the conference.
 Congratulations to Matthew Ward-Perkins, Tom Davies and Jessica Savery for their Best Delegate awards, Pablo Garfias-Torrent and Alex Jamal for their Outstanding Diplomat awards and Jack McAteer and Luke Elliott for their honourable mentions.

 Manchester model united nations (manmun) - october 2018